Discover more from Pointless Exercise

 Blue Jays 91.5 - This team full of young studs is what the Prospect Perverts think the Cubs are building towards.
 But maybe there’s a difference between building your team around the sons of Vladimir Guerrero, Dante Bichette (and to a much lesser degree) The Beege, and building one around the kids of the lady who played the mom on Little Big League, and the nephew of a Cardinals reliever who used to pitch with a squirrel hanging off his chin.

 Rays 88.5 - Silly Rays, they signed Wander Franco to an 11 year contract.
 They bought out his arbitration years plus six seasons of free agency.
 Huh.
 I mean I’m sure Jed could have gotten him to sign for just three.

 Red Sox 78.5 - We’re all tired of Boston sports everything, right?
-I mean, especially with Dennis Eckersley retiring from the TV booth.
+I mean, especially with Dennis Eckersley retiring from the TV booth1.
 But I have to tell you, I think I have a favorite Red Sox player.

 They overpaid an undersized Japanese outfielder named Masataka Yoshida to play left field and bat cleanup for them.
 And you know what?
 I think it’s going to work.
 This guy fucks.